QingZ11/nebula-website/content/en/posts/d3-force-layout-optimization/index.md

 [D3.js](https://d3js.org/) is an open-source JavaScript library for producing dynamic, interactive data visualizations in web browsers using SVG, HTML and CSS.

 In addition to D3, there are  other popular and powerful libraries such as [ECharts](https://echarts.apache.org/examples/zh/index.html) and [Chart.js](http://chartjs.cn/).
-However, they are **highly encapsulated, **leaving too little room for customization.
+However, they are **highly encapsulated**,leaving too little room for customization.

 In the contrary, D3 is highly customizable thanks to its support for **event handling for SVG elements**.
 It can bind arbitrary data to the document object model (DOM) or directly operate [W3C DOM API](https://www.w3.org/DOM/DOMTR) on the DOM.